01-edu/UX-UI/subjects/ux/lets-fight-harassment/surveys/README.md

 **Deliverables:**

-- A document including your objective(s) and your hypotheses
+- A PDF document including your objective(s) and your hypotheses
 - A survey ready to be spread

 **Tips:**